h3h/austinprops.city/_posts/2018-10-12-proposition-d.md

-In order to fund these activities, the city is proposing an issuance of <nobr><strong>$184 million</strong></nobr> in new bonds, noting that city property taxes will be used to fund the interest on those bonds.
+In order to fund these activities, the city is proposing an issuance of <nobr><strong>$184 million</strong></nobr> in new bonds, noting that city property taxes will be used to fund the interest and maturity on those bonds.

 ## See also